 The Osaka boy actor Suzuki Heihachi, who brought the beauty of boy love to the stage in Osaka, enraptures all men.
-One day a beautiful woman at one of his performances fell so ill from love of him that she falls ill and dies.
+One day a beautiful woman at one of his performances falls so ill from love of him that she becomes ill and dies.
 Heihachi catches a chill the next day and dies a month later, aged 22, in 1686.

 1. Fireflies Also Work Their Asses at Night

 Fujimura Handayū has to work all night entertaining and making love to clients, some repulsive, after working all day on the stage.
 Eventually ransomed from his contract at the theatre by a gentleman in love with him, he never forgets a priest who, apparently out of love, had once secretly released fireflies into the room he was in and then fled.